HugoBarotz/project-FB/README.md

 * Name must be unique & not empty

 ## Search
-* Filter can take a list of String: if all those String are contained either in the project's name or in one of its skills name, then return the project
+* Filter can take a list of String: if any of those String is contained either in the project's name or in one of its skills name, then return the project
 * Projects are sorted by name (asc)